Oliverst8/idbs-2024-exam/sqlExercises/sql.md

 ) X;
 ```

-## Q8
-The number of people who have played a role in movies of all genres in the category
-‘Newsworthy’ is 156.
-How many people have played a role in movies of all genres
-in the category ‘Newsworthy’ but have not played any role in movies that cover all
-genres in the category ‘Popular’ ?
+## Q8 - The number of people who have played a role in movies of all genres in the category ‘Newsworthy’ is 156.
+How many people have played a role in movies of all genres in the category ‘Newsworthy’ but have not played any role in movies that cover all genres in the category ‘Popular’?

 ### Part 1
 ```sql
 SELECT COUNT(*)